meghanapatil1317/Oil-Spill-Detection/README.md

 ✅ Effort score would be high if your team showed active problem-solving and stayed engaged even when things got tough.

-3. Technical Content & Implementation:
+Week 3.
+Technical Content & Implementation:
 Understanding and Use of Core Concepts:
 This project focuses on the integration of Automatic Identification System (AIS) data and satellite imagery to identify and monitor oil spills in marine environments.
 The key concepts involved include:
 Remote Sensing: Utilized to analyze satellite images (e.g., from Sentinel-1 SAR data) for anomalies that suggest the presence of oil on water surfaces.